joshdipo/PowerShell/README.md

 # More info #

-get-alias command_name
+get-alias command_name_alias
-# Returns the full name for the command that you've provided the alias for
+# Returns the full name for the command that you've provided the alias for.

+get-alias -Definition command_name
+# Returns the alias for the command that you've provided the name of.